daviddetena/sublime3/README.md

 	* **[Boxy font-face add-on](https://packagecontrol.io/packages/Boxy%20Theme%20Addon%20-%20Font%20Face)**: Change the font face of the Sublime Text UI.
 	* **[Boxy widget font](https://packagecontrol.io/packages/Boxy%20Theme%20Addon%20-%20Widget%20Font%20Size)**: Change the font size of the panel input and console text (to 13 px by default).

+This repository includes a theme, **custom-php-dark.tmTheme**, for a quick look at the different variables, constants, functions... in PHP.

 ###Add-ons
 ---